Stochastic Dual Dynamic Programming for Multistage Stochastic Mixed-Integer Nonlinear Optimization: Problem Formulations.

 Next we discuss conditions under which $v^\reg=v^\primal$ and any optimal solution $(x_n,y_n)_{n\in\calN}$ to the regularized problem~\eqref{eq:RegularizedNodalProblem} is feasible and hence optimal to the original problem~\eqref{eq:NodalProblem}.
 Note that by expanding $Q^\Reg_m$ in the regularized problem~\eqref{eq:RegularizedNodalProblem} for all nodes, we obtain the extensive formulation for the regularized problem:

-We refer to problem~\eqref{eq:PenalizedExtensiveForm} as the \textit{penalty reformulation} and make the following assumption on its exactness for the rest of the paper. \begin{revision} \begin{assumption} We assume that the penalty reformulation \eqref{eq:PenalizedExtensiveForm} is exact for the given penalty parameters $\sigma_n>0$, $n\in\calN$, i.e., any optimal solution of \eqref{eq:PenalizedExtensiveForm} satisfies $z_n=x_{a(n)}$ for all $n\in\calN$. \end{assumption} \end{revision} Assumption \ref{assum:ExactPenalty} guarantees the solution of the regularized extensive formulation~\eqref{eq:PenalizedExtensiveForm} is feasible for the original problem \eqref{eq:ExtensiveForm}, then by the fact that $v^\reg\le v^\primal$, is also optimal to the original problem, we have $v^\reg=v^\primal$.
+We refer to problem~\eqref{eq:PenalizedExtensiveForm} as the \textit{penalty reformulation} and make the following assumption on its exactness for the rest of the paper. \begin{assumption} We assume that the penalty reformulation \eqref{eq:PenalizedExtensiveForm} is exact for the given penalty parameters $\sigma_n>0$, $n\in\calN$, i.e., any optimal solution of \eqref{eq:PenalizedExtensiveForm} satisfies $z_n=x_{a(n)}$ for all $n\in\calN$. \end{assumption} Assumption \ref{assum:ExactPenalty} guarantees the solution of the regularized extensive formulation~\eqref{eq:PenalizedExtensiveForm} is feasible for the original problem \eqref{eq:ExtensiveForm}, then by the fact that $v^\reg\le v^\primal$, is also optimal to the original problem, we have $v^\reg=v^\primal$.
 Thus regularized value functions serve as a surrogate of the original value function, without compromise of feasibility of its optimal solutions.
-A consequence of Assumption~\ref{assum:ExactPenalty} is that the original and regularized value functions coincide at all optimal solutions. \begin{lemma} Under Assumption \ref{assum:ExactPenalty}, any optimal solution $(x_n,y_n)_{n\in\calN}$ to problem~\eqref{eq:ExtensiveForm} satisfies $Q_n^\Reg(x_{a(n)})=Q_n(x_{a(n)})$ for all $n\neq r$. \end{lemma} The proof is given in Section~\ref{app:proof:lemma:RegOptimalValueFunction}.
+A consequence of Assumption~\ref{assum:ExactPenalty} is that the original and regularized value functions coincide at all optimal solutions, the proof of which is given in Section~\ref{app:proof:lemma:RegOptimalValueFunction}. \begin{lemma} Under Assumption \ref{assum:ExactPenalty}, any optimal solution $(x_n,y_n)_{n\in\calN}$ to problem~\eqref{eq:ExtensiveForm} satisfies $Q_n^\Reg(x_{a(n)})=Q_n(x_{a(n)})$ for all $n\neq r$. \end{lemma}

 We illustrate the regularization on the examples through Figures~\ref{fig:ConvexNonLipschitz} and \ref{fig:MixedIntegerNonLipschitz}.

 In Figure~\ref{fig:ConvexNonLipschitz}, the value function $Q(x)$ derived in Example~\ref{ex:ConvexNonLipschitz} is not Lipschitz continuous at $x=1$.
 With $\psi(x)=\norm{x}$ and $\sigma=4/3$, we obtain the regularized value function, which coincides with the original one on $[0, 0.8]$ and is Lipschitz continuous on the entire interval $[0,1]$.
 In Figure~\ref{fig:MixedIntegerNonLipschitz}, the value function $Q(x)$ derived in Example~\ref{ex:ConvexNonLipschitz} is not continuous at $x=0$.
 With $\psi(x)=\norm{x}$, $\sigma=5$, we obtain the regularized value function, which coincides with the primal one on $\{0\}\cup[0.2,1]$ and is Lipschitz continuous on the entire interval $[0,1]$.
 In both examples, it can be easily verified that the penalty reformulation is exact and thus preserves optimal solution.